lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 ## Conclusion

 1. Pipeline decorators are global in the entire AzDO organization.
 When using Pipeline Decorators, it is important to consider its implications to all the pipelines in the organization and how it could impact existing pipelines
 2. Conditional injection is the tricky part to select workflows where you want your decorator to be applied.
-You may have to use different technique to  narrow to the relevant pipelines
+You may have to use different techniques to  narrow to the relevant pipelines
 3. Start super explicit (targeting projects for instance) and when confident, enlarge, repackage and redeploy
 4. When your organization has several decorators, and they apply to the same workflow, their order cannot be guaranteed!
 5. Conditional injecting targeting a specific task can something inject the same decorator several times in the same workflow (i.e. the Docker task).
 If the decorator is non-blocking